 Final Thoughts on Fish for Dogs

-The basic rule of thumb when it comes to feeding fish to your dog is to just be cautious and almost always cook the fish as simply as possible.
+The basic rule when feeding fish to your dog is to be cautious and almost always cook the fish as simply as possible.

 Make sure your dog doesn’t have any seafood allergies before feeding them any kind of fish.

-Avoid a lot of added unnecessary calories and fats when preparing the fish.
+When preparing the fish, avoid adding many unnecessary calories and fats.
 You want these to be healthy treats for your pup, not something that sends them to the vet.

 Additional Foods Dogs Can and Can’t Eat